robper/solita-devacademy-spring-2024/README.md

 Overall:

 - Error handling front- and backend
+- Tests

 Backend:

 - List & pagination for journeys
-- Tests to check that the database was imported correctly
+- Tests to check that the database was imported correctly, this fails sometimes on first build

 Single Station: